The Rev. Valerie Bailey Fischer, Chaplain to the College and Protestant Chaplain

 Bridget Power, Catholic Chaplain

-Bridget Power grew up in North Bethesda, Maryland and Toronto, Ontario.
-She received her bachelor’s degree from Georgetown University and her master of divinity degree from Harvard Divinity School.
-After college, Bridget spent two years as a member of the Jesuit Volunteer Corps in Portland, Oregon and Bethel, Alaska.
-She is a member of Contemplative Leaders in Action, an Ignatian spirituality program, and is pursuing a post-masters certificate in Spiritual Formation from Boston College’s School of Theology and Ministry.
+Bridget Power grew up in North Bethesda, Maryland, and Toronto, Ontario.
+She received her bachelor’s degree from Georgetown University, her master of divinity degree from Harvard Divinity School, and a post-master’s certificate in Spiritual Formation from the Clough School of Theology and Ministry at Boston College.
+Bridget spent two years as a member of the Jesuit Volunteer Corps in Portland, Oregon, and Bethel, Alaska, and participated in Contemplative Leaders in Action, an Ignatian spirituality program.
 Prior to arriving at Williams in the summer of 2021, Bridget was a hospital chaplain in Boston.
 Bridget loves meeting for tea or walks around campus.
 Please reach out!

 Sidra Mahmood, Muslim Chaplain

-Sidra Mahmood, or “Ustādha Sidra,” was an international student at Mount Holyoke College from Karachi, Pakistan, where chaplains from multiple religious backgrounds supported her through homesickness, heartbreak, and crises of identity and faith.
-Sidra chose to adorn the hijab and live her religion of choice, Islam, more consciously in college.
-However, it was the isolation of life as a young professional that led her to a deep soul-searching to study Islam academically for five years at the Qalam Seminary in Texas, where she graduated in 2019 with an ijāza or certification as a scholar, ālima, to teach Islam with a documented pedagogical chain of teachers all the way to Prophet Muhammad ﷺ.
-Her dissertation at Qalam focused on Islamic law and child sexual abuse.
-She completed all four units of Clinical Pastoral Education (CPE) and is pursuing the Master of Arts in Chaplaincy at Hartford International University.
-Sidra was a healthcare chaplain in Arizona before moving to Williamstown with her spouse, two cats, and baby, Maalik.
-She loves camping and hiking.
-Send her an email to meet for coffee or a walk, or come to her office during office hours for some desi chai.
+Sidra Mahmood, or “Ustādha Sidra,” grew up in Karachi, Pakistan.
+Sidra chose to adorn the hijab and practice Islam more consciously in college as an international student at Mount Holyoke College, where chaplains from various religious backgrounds supported her through her journey of faith and identity, heartbreak, and homesickness.
+However, the isolation of life as a young professional led her to a deep soul-searching to study at Qalam Seminary.
+She graduated with an ijāza or certification as a scholar, ālima, to teach Islam with a documented pedagogical chain of teachers to Prophet Muhammad ﷺ.
+She completed all four units of Clinical Pastoral Education (CPE) and is pursuing a Master of Arts in Chaplaincy at Hartford International University.
+Sidra was a healthcare chaplain in Phoenix, Arizona, before moving to Williamstown in 2023 with her spouse, two cats, and baby, Maalik.
+She loves camping and hiking and is fascinated with the relationship between spirituality and a socially just world.
+Email her or click here to meet her for coffee or a walk, or come to her office during office hours for some desi chai!
 She enjoys one-on-one conversations and would love to know your story (of life)!

-Religious advisers at Williams include The Reverend Valerie Bailey Fischer, Chaplain to the College and Protestant Chaplain, Rabbi Seth Wax, Jewish Chaplain, Bridget Power, Catholic Chaplain, and Sidra Mahmood, Muslim Chaplain.
-The chaplains provide spiritual direction and counseling and seek to support and facilitate the growth and development of all students.
+Religious advisers at Williams include The Reverend Valerie Bailey, Chaplain to the College and Protestant Chaplain, Rabbi Seth Wax, Jewish Chaplain, Bridget Power, Catholic Chaplain, and Sidra Mahmood, Muslim Chaplain.
+The Chaplains provide spiritual direction and counseling and seek to support and facilitate the growth and development of all students.
 See our Staff Directory for more contact information.

 Regular worship services are conducted by many religious communities, including Protestant, Roman Catholic, Jewish, and Muslim.
 The Williams Meditation Society organizes daily meditation sessions, while Buddhists, Hindus, Baha’i, and others gather for occasional religious devotion.
 All student religious groups sponsor speakers, discussions, and workshops which are open to the College community.
 There is a considerable interfaith fellowship among the religious associations.